dotdigitize/Neural-Emergence-Framework-Cognition/README.md

 ```

-## 5. Dynamic Agent Manager
+### 5. Agent Manager

-The Dynamic Agent Manager creates and spawns intelligent LLM-based agents dynamically as the system evolves.
-These agents manage various tasks and actions, autonomously adapting to the environment based on inputs from the global workspace.
-The agents influence both the neuromorphic network and the LLM, driving higher-level decision-making and enabling the system to handle increasingly complex scenarios.
+The **Agent Manager** is responsible for dynamically creating and managing LLM-based agents.
+These agents act as intelligent entities within the system, making decisions and interacting with the neuromorphic network and other LLM agents.
+They manage various tasks and processes, while continuously adapting to system inputs and outputs from the global workspace.

-### Purpose:
+Each agent is an LLM that is dynamically created based on the system's needs.
+These agents interact with the **Global Workspace**, making decisions informed by real-time data such as neural activations and system states.

-- Dynamically create intelligent LLM agents that respond to environmental inputs and system evolution.
+#### Purpose:

-- Simulate high-level decision-making processes through intelligent agents that influence the neuromorphic network and LLM.
+- Dynamically spawn and manage **LLM-based agents**.
-- Interact with the global workspace to contribute to emergent behaviors.
+- Use LLMs to simulate higher-level cognitive processes.
-- Adapt continuously to environmental stimuli and LLM outputs.
+- Continuously adapt and evolve based on inputs from the environment, the global workspace, and other LLM agents.

 ### Code Example: